Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

         });
         ```

-    Learn more about and set up the [Ampli Browser](../typescript-browser/ampli/).
+    Learn more about and set up the [Browser Ampli](../typescript-browser/ampli/).

 === "Node"